Russia: From Ice soldiers to Z symbol, a different kind of Christmas in Siberia's Chita, IN PICS

 The holiday spirit is on the verge of taking flight, like a butterfly.
 See how people in Russia's Siberian city Chita are welcoming Santa Clause

-At some of the most significant multilateral and talks.
+At some of the most significant multilateral and bilateral talks, world leaders have urged Russia and Ukraine to engage in diplomatic talks to end the war.
 Russia Day and Ukraine Independence Day have passed, but the war that began in late February is still going on.
 In contested Ukrainian territory, Russia has staged referendums, but the bomb shellings from both sides have continued.

 And now, Christmas is just around the corner.
 The holiday spirit is on the verge of taking flight, like a butterfly.
 However, people in Siberia's Chita are unable to disassociate Christmas from the war in Ukraine, as is self-explanatory.
 The locals are participating in the festivities in ways that are most comfortable for them.